icecream95/udev-hid-bpf/doc/tutorial.rst

 Now, before we do anything we want to make sure our program is only called for the HID interface we actually want to fix up.
-Most complex devices (Gaming mice, anything on a receiver, etc.) will expose multiple HID interfaces and we don't want to change the HID reports on the wrong device.
+Most complex devices (gaming mice, anything on a receiver, etc.) will expose multiple HID interfaces and we don't want to change the HID reports on the wrong device.
 We do this by looking at the HID report descriptor that is passed to us as a byte array in the ``ctx`` struct: